Sorry, you need to enable JavaScript to visit this website.

 So if Hyams Beach isn’t home to Australia’s whitest sand, then where can it be found?
 You’ll need to head over to WA’s Cape Le Grand National Park to be able to sift your toes through the country’s top blindingly-white sand beach

-The 5-kilomtre-long Lucky Bay is roughly a 45-minute drive east of Esperance, and it is here where you will find the whitest sand in Australia according to one of the latest scientific studies.
+The 5-kilometre-long Lucky Bay is roughly a 45-minute drive east of Esperance, and it is here where you will find the whitest sand in Australia according to one of the latest scientific studies.
 Named by Matthew Flinders after he took refuge from a storm in the bay, Lucky Bay remains rather secluded despite its status when compared to other popular Aussie beaches.

 You will, however, likely have to share the beach with a mob of western grey kangaroos that regularly haul out on the beach to relax themselves.
 Visitors can enjoy beachside camping, launch a boat from Lucky Bay, or take a hike up Frenchman Peak.